cadouthat/pwclip/README.md

 Overview
 --------
-At its core, pwclip is a password manager designed to be small, flexible, and minimally intrusive.
-Passwords are saved and recalled with user-defined nicknames.
-Each entry is encrypted independently, but users will find it most convenient to use the same master password for most or all entries.
+Passwords are transported to and from the vault via the clipboard.
+Each entry is referenced with a user-defined nickname, and encrypted with a "master" password.
+Users may choose to use the same master password for most or all entries.

-The tray application (pwcliptray), while entirely optional, provides a convenient graphical interface and remembers master password(s) until closed.
+While pwclip is running, an icon is added to the system tray for convenient access.
+Decryption keys are stored in memory until pwclip is closed, so users don't need to enter their master password(s) every time they load an entry.

-The export tool (pwclipdump) provides a plaintext backup of your passwords (to be stored in a secure location) in case of emergencies, such as data loss or forgotten master passwords.
+The export feature provides a plaintext backup of all entries (to be stored in a secure location) in case of emergencies, such as data loss or forgotten master passwords.

 Usage Tips
 ----------
-* The tray application parses square brackets as sub-menus.
+* Square brackets in entry names are treated as sub-menus.
 For example, an entry named "[finance][banks]mybank" will appear as "mybank" nested under "banks" nested under "finance".
-* Due to minimal design, pwclip does not have a separate mechanism for usernames.
-In cases where usernames are complex or hard to remember, it is recommended to create two separate entries, such as "email-user" and "email-pass".
+* pwclip does not have a separate mechanism for usernames.
+In cases where usernames are hard to remember, creating two entries is recommended, such as "account-user" and "account-pass".

 Password Storage
 ----------------